-When I was searching for images to use for this page, the results for “introvert” included photos of people cowering, slumping their shoulders, with expressions of trepidation on their faces, and even more often, with their faces covered.
+When I was searching for images to use for this page, the results for introvert featured people cowering, slumping their shoulders, displaying expressions of trepidation, and even more often, covering their faces.

 Word art had phrases like “come out of your shell” and showed road signs contrasting the routes to “bold” and “timid.”

 It’s well past time

 to replace these images with empowering and realistic ones.

 Introversion has many more faces than just these shallow interpretations.

 Introverts aren’t cowering, slumping people.
 You know it and I know it, but we can easily forget it, particularly amid the noise of our often extrovert-centric world.